OcelotBabou/Quartz/content/2-The World/Regions/Pilliga.md

 *[pil-lee-guh]*
 ### 1. **Overview**

-Welcome to Pilliga, a vast region defined by the sprawling expanse of dry landscapes that radiate from the banks of the majestic [[Fluvitae River]].
+Pilliga, a vast region defined by the sprawling expanse of dry landscapes that radiate from the banks of the majestic [[Fluvitae River]].
 Stretching from the fortified stronghold of Fort Logos to the bandit-infested hills of [[Collis Brigantium]], Pilliga is a land marked by its arid terrain and drought-resistant flora.
 Despite its harsh conditions, this region plays a crucial role in connecting the eastern and western territories of Siar’Morrin, serving as a vital conduit for trade and travel.

 ![[Pilliga.webp]]
 ### 2. **Geography**